HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from_text-to-draft.md

 _________________

-This project was overall a very fun one to work with.
+This project was overall a very fun one to work on.
 Having a description of a dataset and a problem and basically carte blanche on what type of solution should be delivered is always fun.
 At the time of writing, this work was written up as a short paper and is awaiting notification.

-A full version of the tool is live [here](http://homes.esat.kuleuven.be/~hlamqadd/NAHR/timeLineView.html) Read more about the Cornelia project [here](http://www.projectcornelia.com/)
+A full version of the tool is live [here](http://homes.esat.kuleuven.be/~hlamqadd/NAHR/timeLineView.html)

+Read more about the Cornelia project [here](http://www.projectcornelia.com/)